zhaofeng-shu33/research_info_related_notes/review.md

 ## Hypergraph stochastic block model (2020)

 Consider the recovery problem of k clustering for d-uniform hypergraph.
 That is, every edge connects $d$ nodes.
-This paper focus on the regime when $p,q$ while $n,k$ tends to infinity.
+This paper focus on the regime when $p,q$ are fixed while $n,k$ tends to infinity (dense community).

 ## Weighted Stochastic Block Model(2020)

 Each edge is associated with a weight from a given density function $p(\cdot)$ (if the edge is within the community) or $q(\cdot)$ (if the edge joins two different communities).

 The result is about general weighted model and some strange assumptions have to be used to make proof possible.
-For example, this theory requires each cluster should have at least $\frac{n}{\beta k}$.
+For example, this theory requires each cluster should have at least $\frac{n}{\beta k}$ nodes.
 The extra parameter $\beta$ is introduced.

 ## Hierarchical Model proposed by Professor Huang